 Download This Bill in Microsoft Word format

 Sponsors: Reps.
 Elliott, G.R.
-Smith, Erickson, Herbkersman, Daning, Taylor, Hixon, Bennett, Willis, Bannister, Morgan, Stringer, Haddon, Burns, B. Cox and Huggins
+Smith, Erickson, Herbkersman, Daning, Taylor, Hixon, Bennett, Willis, Bannister, Morgan, Stringer, Haddon, Burns, B. Cox, Huggins, B. Newton, Fry and McGarry

 Document Path: l:\council\bills\nbd\11169sa21.docx